restatedev/skills/README.md

 ### Cursor

 Cursor discovers the plugin via `.cursor-plugin/marketplace.json` at the repo root.
 Follow Cursor's plugin marketplace workflow to install from `restatedev/skills`.
+This plugin is not yet available via `/add-plugin`.

 ### Codex